 The famous photo of his body in American Psycho is this one here, where he’s doing exercise on the floor in his apartment.
-He’s got a good chest, amazing arms and shoulders, and fairly small legs.
+He’s got a good chest, big arms and shoulders, and fairly small legs.
 Not that his legs are tiny or anything, but it looks like most of his effort went into bulking up his upper body.
 The other thing to note is that it looks like his arms are pumped up for this dramatic shot.
 If we look at him at other points in the movie, they’re quite a bit smaller.

 Similar to Brad Pitt, what makes Christian Bale look so remarkable here is that he’s impressively lean, at maybe 8–10% body fat.
 That’s a little bit leaner than the average person could comfortably maintain, but depending on your genetics, it might be realistic for you.
 Here’s an example of our one of our members accomplishing something similar:

 What’s nice, though, is that Christian Bale is also famous for his role as Batman, where he has a significantly higher body-fat percentage.
 That physique is realistic for almost all of us.
 And unlike Brad Pitt, he doesn’t have genetically broad shoulders, a full chest, or a narrow waist.
 The average skinny guy with an ectomorph bone structure can expect to look like this, and to be healthy and happy at that body-fat percentage year-round.
 It’s a good physique to aim for.
 Again, of course, you won’t look exactly like him, but this degree of leanness and muscularity is probably realistic.